CapnSammeh/PeterHerring/content/posts/Journey to Optimum Health. Part 4 - Take a load off!.md

 Welcome back!
 If you've been following along you'll know all about **goal setting and hydration**!
 If this is your first time and you want to catch up on what we've discussed so far click here to go directly to [Part 1](https://peterherring.netlify.com/posts/journey-to-optimum-health.-part-1-goal-setting/)!

-Today is all about rest and recovery - the second most imoprtant aspect (coming in behind water) when it comes to training and reaching your healthiest version of you.
+Today is all about rest and recovery - the second most important aspect (coming in behind water) when it comes to training and reaching your healthiest version of you.
 Even though it is so important, R&R is quite often overlooked as not needed but that couldn't be further from the truth!
 Being a two pronged aspect, lets break it down into two parts.